sharan-hs/netflix/README.md

-# Netflix India UI Clone
+# Crated a Responsive clone of Netflix India Homepage